nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-03-19-advanced-search-multiple-learners.md

   </div>
 </div>

-- The number of learners is a details component revealing the names of matched learners if searched for a learner input
+- Display the number of learners as a details component that expands to reveal matched learners when a learner search input has been used
-- showing also names of all other learners on claim
+- Also display the names of all other learners associated with the claim
-- no highlight
-- alphabetical lists

-Discussion with UR is the design with details component showing matching and also then other learners works as a in-between as they can dive into each details on this screen rather than going through to the claim.
-We know from previous UR people used the details component within the claim when testing ML so they are familiar.
-The one question would be how much of a pain - if any - is searching for a NI and not getting a return of Ni.
-However, a assumption would be it's more than likely they would have both the NI and name to hand.

-On the confirmation aspect its the same as we had it in the previous single learner design also that if they searched a NI number it would just display the learner name and this tested ok.
-Could also safely assume what they've typed in (which if is a NI number its most likely is the full thing), and its a direct match to the learner name we show.
-Not the slickest experience searching through drop downs but good enough?
+- No highlighting of matched terms
+- Learners listed alphabetically

+Discussion with user research suggested this approach provided a useful middle ground.
+Users could inspect learner names directly from the search results without needing to open each claim individually.
+Previous multi-learner testing had also shown that users were already familiar with using details components within claims.

+One consideration was the experience of searching by NI number and not seeing the NI reflected in the results.
+However, the assumption was that users would typically have both the learner name and NI number available when searching.

+From a confirmation perspective, this aligned with the previous single-learner advanced search design, where searching by NI number only surfaced the learner’s name in results, which had previously tested well.
+It was also considered reasonable to assume that NI number searches would generally be exact matches, giving users confidence that the returned learner was correct.

+While searching through expandable lists was not considered the most seamless interaction, it was viewed as sufficient for the MVP.

 ### Final validation rules:
 - Only matches if letter is start of first or last name or NI number, doesn’t match the middle of a name
 - NI doesn’t match if it has gaps

 ### Ordering of the claims

-Once they've typed in their inputs, how do users next search and expect results to be ordered?
-Considered a few different scenarios as they change how they expect things to be ordered:

-If they've searched by ONLY training input which could be NAME or CODE e.g. Oliver McGowan or OMMT
+After users entered search inputs, there were several considerations around how results should be ordered depending on the search scenario

+#### Scenarios considered

+Training-only search
+For searches using only training name or code (e.g. “Oliver McGowan” or “OMMT”):
-- would they expect it to be ordered by training name or code, then claim status if a few training names are the same?
+- Would users expect ordering by training name or code?
+- If multiple training names matched, would claim status become the next most useful ordering factor?

+Training and learner search
-If they've searched by both training and learner
+When both training and learner inputs were used:
-- is it the same as training above as thats something they can visually see

-If they've searched by ONLY learner e.g. Roy
+- Would ordering by training still make the most sense, as this was the most visually identifiable information

+Learner-only search
+For searches using only a learner name:
-- would they then be looking at training name or claim status (what if they don't know the training)
+- Would users care more about training name or claim status?
+- What happens if they do not know the training associated with the learner?

-#### UR
+#### User research feedback
+User research highlighted that:
-- Previously had good feedback on ordering by status of learners within a claim but not convinced that feedback directly translates to this use case.
+- Previous positive feedback around ordering learners by status within claims did not necessarily translate directly to this search experience.
-- Generally speaking, when people search for a course during research sessions the sense was they are generally firstly focused on the name of that course as that's usually how it's ordered as is? followed by the training provider
-- If the user has only searched by learner, UR don't think they've got enough evidence on this to confidently say either way
+- During research sessions, users searching for courses generally focused first on the course name, as this is commonly how course lists are organised elsewhere
+- There was not enough evidence to confidently determine preferred ordering behaviour for learner-only searches
-- Ideally you could search the name then sort the columns
+- Ideally, users would be able to both search and sort columns independently

 #### Decision

-Since we don't have enough evidence on certain scenarios as to what works best, decided to sort by status and then training name within each status, as something that works across all input combinations

-Hypothesis is if they've search by training then most likely they will have typed in enough of the name to have whittled down the results to a few so not ordering by training name won't be too much of a problem.
-Also the scenario that they've come to advanced search when they don't know which bucket their claim is in, sorting by status will help
+Due to limited evidence across some scenarios, the decision was to:
+- Order claims by status first
+- Then order by training name within each status group.

+This approach was considered the most consistent across all search combinations

+The hypothesis was that:
+- Users searching by training would likely enter enough of the course name to reduce the result set significantly.
+- Sorting primarily by status would also support the common scenario where users were unsure which claim bucket their claim belonged to.

 ## What we will do next

-### Questions
+### Outstanding questions
-- Should we test this as we have outstanding questions to validate around how users search and.
+- Should this design be tested further to validate assumptions around user search behaviour
-- Is column sorting a better experience for users?
-If we do sort should we also consider filters that can be applied to to whittle down claims?
+- Would column sorting provide a better experience?
+- If sorting is introduced, should additional filters also be considered to help users narrow down claims more effectively?
 - Perhaps this piece of work points to needing to ask a bigger question and think about how users find claim more holistically, including the manage claims buckets claims sit in and search by claim id.
 Maybe we scrap and have all the claims on a page and they use filters to whittle down would work better?

-Question to decide next is where on priorities this work is to test and to consider as a whole based on reduced team size incoming.
+The next step is to determine the priority of this work, particularly in the context of upcoming team size reductions and broader roadmap considerations.